FAQ

 FLIGHTS AND TRANSPORTATION

-All of our Tours include domestic airfare and transportation.
-Intense Peru offers only the most comfortable domestic transport services available.
-Whether a Tour offers flights, private vehicles, buses or train transportation, we provide only the best service.
+All of our tours include transportation, the domestic airfares are upon request.
+Intense Bolivia offers only the most comfortable services available.
+Whether a tour may include flights, private vehicles, buses or train transportation, we provide only the best service.

 Airport taxes are now included in the price of the domestic and international flights.